remix-run/remix/docs/guides/styling.md

 # Styling

 The primary way to style in Remix (and the web) is to add a `<link rel="stylesheet">` to the page.
-In Remix, you can add these links at route layout boundaries.
+In Remix, you can add these links via the [Route Module `links` export]([route-module-links]) at route layout boundaries.
 When the route is active, the stylesheet is added to the page.
 When the route is no longer active, the stylesheet is removed.

 ```js
 export function links() {